-Weighing in at 14 pounds, this unit is designed solely for gasless flux core welding, meaning that the wire includes a flux core that shields the weld from oxygen.
+Weighing in at 14 pounds, this unit is designed solely for gasless flux core welding, meaning the wire includes a flux core shielding the weld from oxygen.

 Like the Hobart 120, the Forney Easy Weld 299 can work 24 ga. to a 1/4-inch steel plate, yet this model’s amp output is only 125 while the Hobart 120 goes up to 140.
 Its power cord is also only six feet, compared to the standard 10 feet provided by most models.

 However, what it lacks in size and capacity, this little machine more than makes up for in agility.
-It can quickly run 10-pound spools and can even be used on stainless steel.
-When researching the best MIG welder, don’t pass this small-but-mighty option up.
+It can quickly run 10-pound spools and even be used on stainless steel.
+Don’t pass this small-but-mighty option up when researching the best MIG welder.

 Read Next – Best MIG Welding Torch Available in 2022

 Yep, another Hobart.
 We can’t get away from their high-performing yet incredibly agile machines.

 This one features just a little more “juice,” making it the perfect option for those a little more experienced, all the way to professional welders.
 Here are some of the reasons why we think it’s the best MIG welder for high-end use:

 Expanded Voltage Settings: Welders can select seven voltage settings to control how much heat is applied.

 Improved Function and Strength: The Hobart Handler 190 can slice through 24 ga.
 Up to 5/16 in. mild steel, without requiring multiple passes